ji-zai/personal-site/content/essays/seek-truth.md

 This is the cycle that keeps pushing us to want better and better things.
 It's only when a want is fulfilled does it transform to wanting better things.
 This applies to learning as well: you want to understand a simple system, and once you understand it, you will naturally want to understand more complex systems.
 ### Truths are clustered
+There's a sense of similarity between truths.

+For a person who wants to get across a lake, the truths: "wood floats on water", and "a sail can propel with wind", are far more similar than the truth "gold sinks in water" is with either of them.

+Why is that?
+Because a person who wants to get across a body of water is probably not going to predict something about the floating nature of gold in water, as it's so unrelated to what they want.
+Similarly, they wouldn't predict the kind of insects that live in the wood after they understand "wood floats on water".

+In other words, the similarity between two truths is the likelihood of you predicting one as a reaction to the understanding of the other.

+Similarity doesn't seem to fully depend on the value the truths.
+You won't always predict truths that are valuable, and more often than not you'll predict a bunch of truths that are useless before you start to predict more useful ones.

+So similarity(t1, t2) and value(t) seem to be independent functions.

+Similarity also impacts what you observe, because an observation can be a reaction to a prediction, and so if the similarity function determines prediction, it will impact observation since you'll only create experiments for what you predict. (note: what about the observation that is a direction reaction to a want and not a prediction?)

+This similarity function creates "clusters" of truths.
+Therefore, as you seek truth, you'll tend to understand it in clusters.

+Over time, as you understand more of the systems that govern your want, you'll realize that some clusters are much closer than you initially thought they were. (todo: show a good example for this).

+Similar to the value function, there is a sense of objectivity to the similarity function, or in other words there's a "true similarity" between two truths, for a given want.

+Two individuals with the same want, given infinite time to seek truth, will eventually converge on the same similarity function.

+They'd have no choice but to see the similarity between two truths that initially seemed far apart if those two truths work together to help them get what they want.

+For example, most people thought that the truths about rubber and metal were two "far apart" clusters of truths until we invented tools and materials that utilized both (like car tires).

+Then, they became more similar truths.
+When someone thinks about how to use rubber to get what they want, they're now more likely to think about the truths about metals as a way to reinforce the rubber in more useful ways. (todo: there's definitely a better example, but this conveys the gist of what I'm trying to get at).
 ### Delusion compounds.
 (Use this to make the equation more accurate - reference the truths are clustered to show just how easy it is to climb the wrong hill).
 ### Everything changes, all at once, all the time.